 Communicative: Communication breakdown is one of the quickest ways to project failure.
-A successful project manager must work to maintain open lines of communication between different teams and individuals to produce the best end result.
+A successful project manager must maintain open communication lines between different teams and individuals to produce the best result.

-Empathetic: It’s important to understand and relate to the people who are working with you on projects.
-No one wants to work with someone who isn’t willing to try to see things from their perspective or empathize with them when they run into a problem.
+Empathetic: Understanding and relating to the people working with you on projects is important.
+No one wants to work with someone unwilling to see things from their perspective or empathize with them when they encounter a problem.

 Goal-Oriented: Goals are waypoints leading to the ultimate success of a project.
-Successful project managers are driven to reach these goals, and in doing so, keep the project on the path to success.
-Flexibility and adaptability are important, but being lackadaisical about reaching goals increases the possibility of the project becoming derailed.
+Successful project managers are driven to reach these goals and, in doing so, keep the project on the path to success.
+Flexibility and adaptability are important but lackadaisical about reaching goals increases the possibility of the project derailing.

 Organized: Project management is a lot like juggling.
-If a project manager stops focusing on organization, the balls all come tumbling down.
-Organization will help you keep all the different parts of your project in sync and move you toward project completion.
+Suppose a project manager stops focusing on organization, the balls all collapse.
+The organization will help you keep all the different parts of your project in sync and move you toward project completion.

 A successful project manager will have several or all of these traits.
-The good news is that these traits can be developed; they’re more of a choice rather than an inherent trait.
-As you progress, there are plenty of other project manager traits you can develop as well.
+The good news is that these traits can be developed; they’re more of choice rather than an inherent trait.
+As you progress, there are plenty of other project manager traits you can also develop.

 Preparing for Success

-Successful project managers know that spending some extra time and energy before the project starts can save time down the road.
+Successful project managers know that spending extra time and energy before the project starts can save time.
 Follow this checklist to set yourself up for success!

 Checklist for Project Management Success